 Your LinkedIn profile is a great avenue for clients and prospects as well as potential hires to learn more about your company’s culture, achievements, and other happenings around the office.
 According to LinkedIn, images “generally result in a 98% higher comment rate,” so consider including images along with your business-related announcements.

-Similar to Facebook, behind-the-scenes business posts also tend to perform very well on LinkedIn.
-Include an image
+Similar to Facebook, behind-the-scenes business posts also tend to perform very well on LinkedIn!
+And like the other platforms, make sure that you include an image as this is so important for engagement.

 Above all else, before you start posting to any social media channel ask yourself this: “is what I’m sharing useful, informative, entertaining, interesting, and will it help my audience better connect with me and my brand?”
-If the answer is yes then happy posting!
+Now, are you ready for 2022 to be your best year on social media yet?!
+Once you get a hang of it and start connecting with your audience, you’ll start to realize that this is fun!